AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Christianity a Greek Religion.

-"Christianity,\" says Milman, "was almost from the first a Greek religion.
+"Christianity," says Milman, "was almost from the first a Greek religion.
 Its primal records were all written in the Greek language; it was promulgated with the greatest rapidity and success among nations either of Greek descent, or those which had been Grecized by the